MainManMechanic/RESUME/README.md

 __SQL 8 Week Challenge__
 An 8 Week SQL challenge to showcase my SQL skills

--Involves a wide range of SQL functions, utilize PostgreSQL functions and clauses such as UPDATE, SET, NULLIF, regexp_replace, type conversion (::NUMERIC, ::INTEGER, ::VARCHAR), to_timestamp, ALTER TABLE RENAME COLUMN, COALESCE, basic arithmetic operations (+, -, *, /), aggregation functions (COUNT, AVG, SUM), date and time functions (EXTRACT, date_trunc), and regular expressions ('^[0-9.]', '^[0-9]') for data modification, cleaning, and analysis purposes.
+-Involves a wide range of PostgreSQL functions and clauses such as UPDATE, SET, NULLIF, regexp_replace, type conversion (::NUMERIC, ::INTEGER, ::VARCHAR), to_timestamp, ALTER TABLE RENAME COLUMN, COALESCE, basic arithmetic operations (+, -, *, /), aggregation functions (COUNT, AVG, SUM), date and time functions (EXTRACT, date_trunc), and regular expressions ('^[0-9.]', '^[0-9]') for data modification, cleaning, and analysis purposes.

 -PDF format for ease of reading, instead of just code without context I used markdown to create presentable answers and the process behind them for improved clarity!